What is the FITT Principle?

 The time you spend exercising is also an important part of the FITT Principle.
 The time dedicated to exercise usually depends on the type of exercise undertaken.

-For example, it’s recommended that to improve cardio-vascular fitness you’ll need at least 20 to 30 minutes of non stop exercise.
+For example, it’s recommended that to improve cardio-vascular fitness you’ll need at least 30 minutes of non stop exercise.
 For weight loss, more time is required; at least 40 minutes of moderate weight bearing exercise.
 However, when talking about the time required for muscular strength improvements, time is often measured as a number of “sets” and “reps.”
 A typical recommendation would be 3 sets of 8 reps.

-Like time, the type of exercise you choose will have a big effect on the results you achieve.
+The type of exercise you choose will have a big effect on the results you achieve.
 That’s why it’s important to know what you want to gain from your efforts.

 For example, if you’re looking to improve your cardio-vascular fitness, then exercises like walking, jogging, swimming, bike riding, stair climbing, aerobics and rowing are very effective.
 For weight loss, any exercise that using a majority of your large muscle groups will be effective.
 To improve muscular strength the best exercises include the use of free weights, machine weights and body weight exercises like push-ups, chin-ups and dips.